The office of the Referral Liaison serves the referring veterinarian in the following areas:

 Emergency & Critical Department is open 24 hours a day, 7 days a week.

-When a patient needs to be referred on an emergency basis, please call our referral coordinators at 352-392-2235, option 2 to speak to the scheduled emergency clinician to discuss pertinent patient history prior to referral.
+When a patient needs to be referred on an emergency basis, please call our Call Center at 352-392-2235, you will be transferred to the scheduled emergency clinician to discuss pertinent patient history prior to referral.

 After hours calls